 Even before Apple’s Face ID, Samsung firmly stamped its authority on other biometric unlock methods.
 The use of the iris scanner was introduced with the Galaxy Note 7 and Face Unlock followed suit.
 This year, we can expect the same functionality to be available on the S9 and S9 Plus with more refinement.
 Most of the improvement will come to iris scanning, which will boast an improved lens making it work faster and better in extreme lighting scenarios.

 As far the software package is concerned, it will be what we are used to from Samsung.
 Its Experience UI built on top of the latest Android 8.0 Oreo operating system.
-We can expect it to be feature packed and come with improvements to its virtual assistant, Bixby.
+You can expect it to be feature-packed and come with improvements to its virtual assistant, Bixby.
 We just wish the button could be re-mapped to perform any task.

 You may have thought that the S9 series from Samsung will employ dual-cameras after what we saw on the Galaxy Note 8.
 However, that is not quite the case.
-According to what we have seen, the smaller S9 will sport only a single 12MP sensor with the S9 Plus coming with a dual-camera setup seen on the Note 8.
-Something noteworthy though is a mention of a variable aperture camera between f/1.5 and f/2.4 for some great depth of field pictures.
+According to what we have seen, the smaller S9 will sport only a single 12MP sensor with the S9 Plus coming with a dual-camera set-up seen on the Note 8.
+Something noteworthy though is the mention of a variable aperture camera between f/1.5 and f/2.4 for good low-light performance.

-Whereas, news on a sensor upgrade or specific features are not yet clear but a 1,000 fps mode for slow motion video has been thrown around the rumor mill.
+Additionally, all the 12MP sensors will be optically stabilised, come with fast focus and employ a super slow motion mode for video capture.
 We aren’t sure if the feature will be exclusively for the S9 Plus given the camera differences.
 In any case, leaks leading up to the phones’ launch will clarify.

 Pricing and availability